-4.1 Externally Calibrated Parameters
+4.1 Externally calibrated parameters

-Demographic and Preferences.
-A period in our model corresponds to two years.
+Demographic and preferences A period in our model corresponds to 2 years.
 Households enter the economy at age 21 and exit with certainty at age 84.
-Age-dependent survival probabilities, κ_a , are sourced from the ABS Life Tables 2014-2016.
+Age-dependent survival probabilities, the κ_a 's, are sourced from the ABS Life Tables 2014-2016.
 We follow much of the literature and set σ , the coefficient of relative risk aversion, to equal 2.